sobjornstad/TiddlyRemember/anki-plugin/src/config.md

 # TiddlyRemember Configuration

-* **defaultDeck**: The deck that the cards of imported notes will be placed in.
+* **defaultDeck**: The deck that the cards of imported notes will be placed in, if there is no match in your deck mappings (see the manual for details on deck mappings).
-  The ability to use multiple decks is planned for a future version.
-Currently, TiddlyRemember never moves cards once they have been generated, but this may change in the future.
 * **tiddlywikiBinary**: Path to the TiddlyWiki executable on your system.
   Default is `tiddlywiki`, which will work if TW is on your system path.
 * **wiki**: Settings for your wiki: